co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 Thus is how you can use `rm` to remove folders as well as individual files.

 #### Using the "*" character in file management
-You can also use this basic RegEx character to make bulk file movement easier, for example, you can move every `.png` file in a folder somewhere else using the `*` character, for example, this command is moving every `.png` file from one folder to another.
+You can also use this basic RegEx character to make bulk file movement easier, for example, you can move every `.png` file in a folder somewhere else using the `*` character, for example, this command is doing exactly that:
 ```sh
 mv *.png ~/Pictures/stuff/
 #once again, this is not limited to the current location